-The second generation Sonos One comes with two Class-D digital amplifiers and a mid-woofer, to ensure faithful playback of mid-range frequencies, along with a tweeter, all combining to produce unparalleled audio, which is perfect for listening to a variety of music styles.
+The second-generation Sonos One comes with two Class-D digital amplifiers and a mid-woofer, to ensure faithful playback of mid-range frequencies, along with a tweeter, all combined to produce unparalleled audio, which is perfect for listening to a variety of music styles.
 It’s also fully compatible with both Alexa and Google Assistant, further increasing its versatility.
 The speaker can also be placed virtually anywhere in the home, thanks to it being manufactured with humidity-resistant materials and packed with a built-in wall mount.

 Like most of the speakers on this list, this is a mono-product, with the ability to be paired with secondary speakers to create a true stereo image.
 We can attest that using two of these to go stereo does increase the sound quality, but this is not a cheap smart speaker, so buying two may be out of your price range.
 Also, the product cannot stream audio via Bluetooth connection, a feature the generation one speaker supports.

-To help narrow to the above list, we set these speakers up in our test living area, running them through their paces in order to suss out sound quality and smart assistant integration.
+To help narrow the above list, we set these speakers up in our test living area, running them through their paces to suss out sound quality and smart assistant integration.
 We were attracted to products that boasted Alexa integration right out of the box, as noted by the number of Amazon-branded products that we featured.

-On the sound quality front, we looked for speakers that truly captured the full range of audio response, with a deep bass and natural sounding mids and highs.
+On the sound quality front, we looked for speakers that truly captured the full range of audio responses, with deep bass and natural sounding mids and highs.
 Many of the above speakers boast built-in woofers to further enhance bass response.
 Additionally, we gravitated toward products that could get pretty loud, filling the home with music.
-The ability to easily link to secondary products, in order to create a true stereo response, is also something we checked out.
+The ability to easily link to secondary products, to create a true stereo response, is also something we checked out.

 Finally, we took a look at additional functionalities, like easy-to-use privacy controls, Bluetooth functionality, and integration with assistants other than Alexa, like Google.
 We were also impressed by any products that offered warranties in the one-year range, as these tend to be expensive purchases and should be protected accordingly.